Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021
+- BA in Business Administration, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience: